reshamas/reshamas.github.io/_posts/2019-11-17-how-to-organize-a-scikit-learn-sprint.md

 ## Intro
 **Q:  What is an open source sprint?**
 **A:**  It is a full day (6 to 8 hours) hands on session or hackathon, where users convene and work on issues on an open source library.
-Sprints can span 1 or more days.
+Sprints can span one or more days.
 Beginners typically work on issues related to documentation, fixing error messages, etc.

 ##  Key Logistics
 These are the key logistics necessary for the sprint:
 - date
 - venue
-- a Saturday (or Sunday) is preferable  (depends on region); in some cases a week day works best.
+- a Saturday (or Sunday) is preferable  (depends on region); in some cases a weekday works best.
 - sponsor for food
 - find core contributor to faciliate the sprint